ajmal017/NASDAQ-Scraper/README.md

 Class that controls the SQL database

 ## NASDAQScraper.py:
-Functionality ior each of the scraper workers, scrapes with beautiful soup and organized the data into pandas dataframes
+Functionality for each of the scraper workers, scrapes with beautiful soup and organized the data into pandas dataframes